nsward/diagrams/Wireframes/Wireframes.md

 ==========

 ## Interfaces of the 121-platform:
-- PA-App - Mobile app for People Affected
+- PA-App - Mobile app for *People Affected*
-- AW-App - Mobile app for Aid-Workers
+- AW-App - Mobile app for *Aid-Workers*
-- [HO-Portal](./HO-Portal--Wireframes.xd) - Web app for Humanitarian Organisations
+- [HO-Portal](./HO-Portal--Wireframes.xd) - Web app for *Humanitarian Organizations*

 ## What is a wireframe?